3dcitydb/importer-exporter/impexp-plugin-api/resources/doc/README.txt

 g) On separate lines within the file, list the fully qualified binary names of your concrete implementation(s) of the "@pluginApiService@" interface.
-h) Put the JAR into the "@pluginsDir@" directory within the installation directory of the @impexpFullName@.
+h) Put your JAR into the "@pluginsDir@" folder within the installation directory of the @impexpFullName@.

 Steps e) to g) can usually be automated using an IDE.